-- a.
-Planning Guides for each program have been included for your convenience. - b.
-Registration forms are distributed to students in the middle of February.
-Applications are processed on a first-come, first-served basis.

-3. Special Notes

-- a.
+- 1. General Information - a.
+Students/parents registering during February will be supplied with a blank registration form.
+A parent/ guardian signature is required on this form. - b.
+Students registering at other times must make an appointment for an interview with the Principal.
+They must bring with them a transcript of previous marks, and an attendance profile. - c.
+Students new to Manitoba must have their standing assessed by an administrator prior to completing registration.
+New students must be accompanied by a parent/guardian upon registration.
+Additional proof of residence documentation (eg. birth certificate; MB Health card, lease agreement, driver's license) may be required. - d.
+Students from Out-of-Division must apply online at www.sjasd.ca - e.
+Planning Guides for each program have been included for your convenience. - 2.
+Special Notes - a.
 Give careful consideration to courses selected.
 In many instances it may be impossible to make alternate choices later.
-Selections made during the spring registration period will determine the courses offered for the next school year.
+Selections made during the registration period will determine the courses offered for the next school year.
 Timetable changes will be considered based on individual needs and space availability. - i.
 Grade 9 and 10 students are recommended to be fully timetabled for both semesters (no spares). - ii.
 All grade 11 and 12 students are expected to register for a minimum of six credits, but eight is recommended. - b.
 It may be necessary to restrict the number of students in a course or to cancel a course if the number of registrations is low.